small-tech/site.js/README.md

 ## Dependencies

-Site.js is tries to install the dependencies it needs seamlessly while running.
+Site.js tries to install the dependencies it needs seamlessly while running.
 That said, there are certain basic components it expects on a Linux-like system.
 These are:

   - `sudo`
   - `libcap2-bin` (we use `setcap` to escalate privileges on the binary as necessary)